 The Chair is committed to create an easy-to-follow schedule that is professionally remarkable, exciting, and would also leave you some time for making long-term connections.

-The preliminary schedule is available HERE.
+The detailed schedule is available HERE.

 We are pleased to announce the Technical Tour which will drive us to the Krško Nuclear Power Plant (NEK) which is located in Vrbina in the Municipality of Krško, Slovenia.
 The plant was connected to the power grid on October 2, 1981 and went into commercial operation on January 15, 1983.
 It was built as a joint venture by Slovenia and Croatia which were at the time both part of Yugoslavia.
 NEK is equipped with a Westinghouse Pressurized Light Water Reactor of 2000 MW thermal power.
 The power plant's net electrical power is 696 MW.
 It is connected to the 400 kV grid supplying power to consumer centers in Slovenia and Croatia.
 NEK generates over five billion (10^9) kWh of electrical energy per year, which represents approximately 40% of the total electricity produced in Slovenia and 15% of Croatia's power production.
 The tour of NEK will include movie presentation of the plant, presentation and discussion with the representative of NEK and a guided tour of the classical – nonnuclear part of the plant.
 The tour will take around 3 hours.